hashdist/hashdist/doc/source/userguide.rst

 Installing and making the `hit` tool available
 ----------------------------------------------

-Hashdist requires Python (2.6 or 2.7) and git.
+Hashdist requires Python 2.7 and git.

 To start using Hashdist, clone the repo that contains the core tool, and put the ``bin``-directory in your ``PATH``::